Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 2. implicit upcasts
 3. code constraints

 We are pragmatic.
-The disadvantages of multiple dispatch about IDE support and user mental model will also be included.
+The disadvantages of multiple dispatch about IDE support will be also included.

 (under construction)